-Cameron C. Beatty, Ph.D. is an assistant professor in the Department of Educational Leadership and Policy Studies at Florida State University.
+Cameron C. Beatty, Ph.D. is an assistant professor in the Educational Leadership and Policy Studies Department at Florida State University.
 Dr. Beatty teaches courses in the undergraduate leadership studies program and the higher education graduate program, as well as conducts research with the Leadership Learning Research Center.
-Dr. Beatty's research foci include exploring the intersections of gender and race in leadership education, leadership development of Students of Color on historically white college campuses, and understanding experiences of racial battle fatigue for Black and Latinx students.
+Dr. Beatty is currently the Program Coordinator for the Higher Education Program.
+Dr. Beatty's research foci includes exploring the intersections of gender and race in leadership education, leadership development of Students of Color on historically white college campuses, and understanding experiences of racial battle fatigue for Black and Latinx students.
 His recent publications center on topics that include: navigating racial battle fatigue for campus student leaders, supporting undergraduate Black women through Sister Circles, gains in leadership capacity for high achieving Black men leaders, and supporting undergraduate men in leadership education through liberatory pedagogy.

 Prior to joining the faculty at Florida State University, Dr. Beatty was an assistant professor at Salem State University in the higher education student affairs program.
-He was also previously the coordinator and lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program, but also directed the Global Leadership Study Abroad Program to Sweden and the Vermeer International Scholarship Program.
+He was also previously the Coordinator and Lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program, but also directed the Global Leadership Study Abroad Program to Sweden and Vermeer International Scholarship Program.
 Dr. Beatty has professional experience in fraternity and sorority advising, campus programming boards, and supervising academic peer mentors.

 Dr. Beatty is a 2020-2021 McKnight Junior Faculty Fellow with the Florida Education Fund.
 He recently received the FSU Inclusive Teaching and Mentoring Award.
 Dr. Beatty was named a 2018 ACPA (American College Personnel Association) Emerging Scholar designee.
 He completed his Ph.D. at Iowa State University in the Higher Education Administration Program with a concentration in Social Justice in 2014.
 Cameron received a B.S. in Sociology and a M.S. in Higher Education Student Affairs, both from Indiana University, Bloomington (IUB).